BG-Software-LLC/SuperiorSkyblock2/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Visit the [discussions section](https://github.com/OmerBenGera/SuperiorSkyblock/discussions) to request new features to be added.
+Visit https://github.com/OmerBenGera/SuperiorSkyblock/discussions to request new features to be added.
 Posting features in the issues tracker will result their removal.